BenLiu983/Employee_Attrition_Analytics/README.md

 *Companies spend 15%-20% of the employee's salary to recruit a new candidate.

-What major factors influence the employee's resignation?
-This question is preoccupying the minds of business owners around the world.
-Understanding this, I initiated to discover several factors which may play an important role in staff's turnover rate.
+Since the cost of hiring is relevantly high, to discover factors influencing employees's resignation is preoccupying the minds of business owners around the world.
+Understanding this, I initiated to discover several features which may play an important role in staff's turnover rate.

 This project is based on a dataset that contains information about 1,400 employees and 35 features.
 The complete dataset is from https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset.
 The goal of this report is to discover the factors impact the employees attribution and develop a model to predict the result.